John Thorrington: Early career

 Thorrington attended the Chadwick School in Palos Verdes Peninsula, California.
 Thorrington was the CIF-SS Division V Player of the Year in 1996 and 1997.
 After his junior year of high school and while playing for the Pateadores, Thorrington was spotted by an Englishman, Steve Kelly, who had connections to Manchester United, and Kelly got Thorrington a trial at Manchester United.
-At the age of 17, Thorrington signed with Manchester United in 1997.
+At age 17, Thorrington signed with Manchester United in 1997.
 Later, he moved to Bundesliga club Bayer Leverkusen.
 After his time in Germany, he spent a short spell on trial with Bolton Wanderers in the 2000–2001 season.

 Huddersfield Town

 After failing to make a first-team appearance with Manchester United and Leverkusen, Thorrington signed with Huddersfield Town in the summer of 2001 on a free transfer.
 Huddersfield had recently suffered relegation to the third tier of English soccer and were managed by former Manchester United player Lou Macari.
-Macari handed Thorrington his full professional debut on August 11, 2001 in a 1-0 league victory over AFC Bournemouth.
-He scored his first Town goal September 2, 2001 in a 2-1 victory over Wycombe Wanderers.
+Macari handed Thorrington his full professional debut on August 11, 2001, in a 1-0 league victory over AFC Bournemouth.
+He scored his first Town goal September 2, 2001 in a 2–1 victory over Wycombe Wanderers.
 At the end of a promising first season, he developed a hamstring injury, which led to chronic leg troubles.
 Thorrington said that he considers his debut with Huddersfield Town as one of his favorite moments professionally along with his debuts with the U.S. National Team and the Chicago Fire.
 Thorrington made 97 appearances and scored seven times during a three-year spell with the Yorkshire club.
 During the 2002–2003 season, Huddersfield were yet again relegated to the Third Division.

 Grimsby Town

 On transfer deadline day in March 2004, Thorrington signed with Grimsby Town on a free transfer until the end of the season.
 He was brought to the club by Town's newly appointed manager Nicky Law along with veterans Alan Fettis and Paul Warhurst.
-He made his Mariners debut on March 13, 2004 in a 1-1 draw with Bournemouth.
+He made his Mariners debut on March 13, 2004, in a 1–1 draw with Bournemouth.
 Thorrington would only manage two other appearances for Grimsby and missed the end of the season due to ongoing injury woes.
 Grimsby suffered relegation at the end of the 2003–2004 season, and with Law dismissed as manager at the end of the season, Thorrington's contract was not renewed.